Johny49/geoffrey-johnson-portfolio/README.md

 # geoffrey-johnson-portfolio
-Web portfolio of html and css projects by Geoff Johnson.
+Web portfolio of projects by Geoff Johnson.

 ## Table of Contents
 * [Description](#description)